neondatabase/website/content/postgresql/postgresql-getting-started/install-postgresql.md

 - **Stack Builder** provides a GUI that allows you to download and install drivers that work with PostgreSQL.
 - **Command Line Tools** option allows you to install command\-line tools such as `psql`, `pg_restore`, and so on.
 These tools allow you to interact with the PostgreSQL database server using the command\-line interface.

-For tutorials on this website, you can skill installing Stack Builder.
+For tutorials on this website, you can skip installing Stack Builder.
 Feel free to uncheck it and click the Next button to proceed to the data directory selection:

 ![](/postgresqltutorial/Install-PostgreSQL-Windows-Step-3.png)
 Step 5\.
 Choose the database directory to store the data, or accept the default directory.
 Click the Next button to proceed to the next step: